 - Why create a new international learned society – are there not enough already?

-- Why public law – if we typically teach Constitutional Law, Administrative Law, or International Law (and now the much à la mode Global Law)?
+- Why public law – do we not typically teach Constitutional Law, Administrative Law, or International Law (and now the much à la mode Global Law)?

-- And why does the word “comparative” not feature in the title of the new Society?
-Surely if we bring together constitutionalists from, say, Japan and Canada or administrative lawyers from Italy and Turkey – their common language will be Comparative Law?
+- Why does the word “comparative” not feature in the ICON·S title?
+Surely if we bring together constitutionalists from, say, Japan and Canada or administrative lawyers from Italy and Turkey their common language will be Comparative Law?

 The initiative to create an International Society of Public Law emerged from the Editorial Board of I·CON – the International Journal of Constitutional Law.
-For several years now I·CON has been, both by choice and pursuant to the cartographic reality of the field, much more than a journal of comparative constitutional Law.
-I·CON has expanded its interests, range of authors, readers, Editorial Board members and, above all, issues covered, to include not only discrete articles in fields such as Administrative Law, Global Constitutional Law, Global Administrative Law and the like, but also – and increasingly so – scholarship that reflects both legal reality and academic perception; scholarship which, in dealing with the challenges of public life and governance, combines elements from all of the above with a good dose of political theory and social science.
+For several years now, I·CON has been, both by choice and pursuant to the cartographic reality of the field, much more than a journal of comparative constitutional law.
+I·CON has expanded its interests, its range of authors, its readers, its Editorial Board members and above all the issues it covers, to include not only articles in individual fields such as Administrative Law, Global Constitutional Law, Global Administrative Law and the like, but also – and increasingly so – scholarship that reflects both legal reality and academic perception; scholarship which, in dealing with the challenges of public life and governance, combines elements from all of the above fields with a good dose of political theory and social science.

 True, in our classrooms we still teach “con. law”, “ad. law” and “int. law” separately – with some justification: they retain their reality and, heuristically, one has to start somewhere.
-But in litigation and jurisprudence, lawmaking and academic reflection, the boundaries between these disciplines and the borders between the national and the transnational – and even global – have become porous, indeed so porous that at times one is actually dealing with an AltNeuland of public law.
+But in litigation and jurisprudence, law-making and academic reflection, the boundaries between these disciplines and the borders between the national and the transnational – and even global – have become porous.
+Indeed, they have become so porous that at times one is actually dealing with an AltNeuland of public law.

 In the same vein, the divide between law and political science has become porous too.
-Some of the finest insights on public law come from social scientists deeply cognizant of law; also, is there any legal scholarship that does not make at least some use of the theoretical and empirical understandings and methodologies external to the legal discipline, stricto sensu?
+Some of the finest insights on public law come from social scientists deeply cognizant of law.
+In addition, is there any legal scholarship that does not make at least some use of the theoretical and empirical understandings and methodologies external to the legal discipline, stricto sensu?

-The Society was officially launched at an Inaugural Conference to take place in Florence, Italy, on June 26-28, 2014.
-The European University Institute and NYU School of Law sponsored this important event.
+The Society was officially launched at an Inaugural Conference that took place in Florence, Italy, on June 26-28, 2014.
+The European University Institute and New York University School of Law sponsored this important event.
 The Conference combined the best practices of the genre.
 There were plenary sessions with invited speakers, commentators and floor discussions on themes that define and reflect the scope of the new Society.
 We also issued a “Call for Panels and Papers”.

-We are inviting all interested scholars and practitioners – from both law and the social sciences – to formally become Members of the new Society by registering online here.
-The regular Membership Fee will be $95 ($50 for scholars from non-OECD countries and students), and will cover not only membership of the Society, but also the Registration Fee for the Annual Conference and an online subscription to I·CON—the International Journal of Constitutional Law—for one year.
+We are inviting all interested scholars and practitioners – from both law and the social sciences – to formally become Members of the Society by registering online here.

 Welcome to ICON·S!